ridafkih/rida.sh/README.md

 # rida.sh

 This is a project which utilizes Cloudflare Tunnels and a Bun-hosted REST API to expose services & configurations that are used by internal systems.
-Particularly those hosted (on my homelab)[https://github.com/ridafkih/homelab].
+Particularly those hosted [on my homelab](https://github.com/ridafkih/homelab).

 ## Prerequisites